Emotion Diffusion Classifier with Adaptive Margin Discrepancy Training for Facial Expression Recognition: Emotion Diffusion Classifier

 Diffusion classifiers have demonstrated strong zero-shot performance on natural images.
 However, their zero-shot FER performance is poor, achieving an accuracy below 27\% (See Table \ref{tab:incremental_results}).
 This limitation stems from the insufficient facial affective analysis data in the training process.

 In this study, we employ a diffusion classifier for FER, which we term the Emotion Diffusion Classifier (EmoDC).
 To equip the model with facial expression knowledge, we fine-tune the diffusion model using LoRA \cite{hu2022lora}, an efficient training method.
 However, Stable Diffusion \cite{rombach2022high} was trained only on positive image-text pairs, without explicitly amplifying the noise-prediction errors for negative pairs, which limits the model's discriminative power.
-To address this issue, we propose increasing the noise-prediction errors for negative image-text pairs.